OWASP/CheatSheetSeries/cheatsheets/Cryptographic_Storage_Cheat_Sheet.md

 This process should begin with considering the [threat model](Threat_Modeling_Cheat_Sheet.md) of the application (i.e, who you are trying to protect that data against).

 The use of dedicated secret or key management systems can provide an additional layer of security protection, as well as making the management of secrets significantly easier - however it comes at the cost of additional complexity and administrative overhead - so may not be feasible for all applications.
 Note that many cloud environments provide these services, so these should be taken advantage of where possible.
+The [Secrets Management Cheat Sheet](Secrets_Management_Cheat_Sheet.md) contains further guidance on this topic.

 ### Where to Perform Encryption